Shrimp Summer Rolls: How to Prevent Sticking Recipe

 Per serving, the estimated calories are approximately 250-300 kcal, with protein estimated at 15-20g, fat at 8-12g, and carbohydrates at 25-35g.

-Shrimp, a low-fat, high-protein food, is rich in essential amino acids and taurine, which aid in fatigue recovery.
+Shrimp, in particular, is a low-fat, high-protein food, abundant in essential amino acids and taurine, which helps with fatigue recovery.

-Various vegetables like bell peppers, cucumbers, and red cabbage provide abundant Vitamin C, Vitamin K, and dietary fiber, contributing to immune system strengthening and gut health.
+Various vegetables like bell peppers, cucumbers, and red cabbage provide a rich source of Vitamin C, Vitamin K, and dietary fiber, contributing to immune system strengthening and gut health.

 Pineapple contains bromelain, an enzyme that aids digestion.